clemsonacm/presentations/sources/autograding/autograding.md

 ## Clemson ACM

 - Student Chapter of the ACM
-- Host professional and social events for students
+- Professional and social events for students
-- Host the competitive programming team coached by Dr. Dean
+- Competitive programming team coached by Dr. Dean
 - We want to make the School of Computing a better place

+## How we can help your students

+- We teach introductory topics like Linux and Git
+- We bring in companies in to present technical topics
+- The programming team teaches algorithmic problem solving

 ## Why would you want to automate your work?